storybookjs/ember/docs/configure/sidebar-and-urls.md

 Storybook's ID-generation logic will give this the `id` `foo-bar--baz`, so the link would be `?path=/story/foo-bar--baz`.

-It is possible to manually set the id of a story, which in particular is useful if you want to rename stories without breaking permalinks.
+It is possible to manually set the id of a story, which is helpful if you want to rename stories without breaking permalinks.
 Suppose you want to change the position in the hierarchy to `OtherFoo/Bar` and the story name to `Moo`.
 Here's how to do that:

 <!-- prettier-ignore-start -->